 In Figure A2, we show examples of three different models and their fit to the data.
 We were not able to fit the data well with either a pure area model or an amplitude model.
-The area model tended to fit the area ratio data better than the amplitude ratio and the amplitude model tended to fit the amplitude ratio better than the area ratio.
-We achieved a better fit with a hybrid model, which fit both set of ratios reasonable well (see the R2 values in the figure).
+The area model tended to fit the area ratio data better than the amplitude ratio, and the amplitude model tended to fit the amplitude ratio better than the area ratio.
+We achieved a better fit with a hybrid model, which fit both sets of ratio reasonably well (see the R^2 values in the figure).
 The superior fit of the hybrid model is not surprising given that it has one more free parameter.
-Furthermore, the proportion of area vs. amplitude asymmetry for the best fitting models varied greatly (50%-75%, the model depicted in panel E, F had equal contribution from both asymmetries).
-Due to these considerations, we cannot draw firm conclusions regarding the neural asymmetry underlying the asymmetry in fMRI measurements.
+Furthermore, the proportion of area versus amplitude asymmetry for the best fitting models varied greatly (50-75%; the model depicted in Panels E and F had equal contribution from both asymmetries).
+Due to these considerations, we cannot draw firm conclusions regarding the

 Figure A2.
 Model simulation results.
-A) and B) Simulated volume and amplitude ratios as a function of stimulus size for the area model; C) and D) same data for the amplitude model, E) and F) same data for the hybrid model.
+(A and B) Simulated volume and amplitude ratios as a function of stimulus size for the area model; (C and D) same data for the amplitude model; (E and F) same data for the hybrid model.
 Actual data (triangles with error bars) were superimposed on the simulation results.
-Inset in each panel indicates the percent of variance in the data accounted for by the model.
+Inset in each panel indicates the percentage of variance in the data accounted for by the model.